watersalesman/spookey/README.md

 # SpooKey

-SpooKey is a multithreaded keylogger written in C++ that uses kernel-level APIs to capture keystrokes
+SpooKey is a keylogger written in C++ that uses kernel-level APIs to capture keystrokes

 Overview